 At Skin Renewal we offer the following in office therapies.
 As each patient's case is different; we will tailor a treatment program specifically for you and your circumstances.
 A highly professional team led by a medical doctor assesses every patient and an appropriate treatment together with long term maintenance program is recommended dependant on expectations, budget, time and medical conditions.

 - Cryotherapy remains the current standard technique for isolated AKs.
 A freeze- thaw time of longer than 10 seconds but less than 15 seconds produces the best results.
 A downside of this therapy is the hypopigmentation present in 29 % of patients treated with longer freeze-thaw times.

 - Chemical peels.
 The more aggressive the chemical peel, the more improvement one can expect.
-Medium depth chemical peels such as the Mela M produces significant improvement in patients with AKs but downtime of a week can be expected.
 This improvement should last for 2 to 3 years.
 An added benefit is pigmentation improvement and skin rejuvenation.

 - Facial resurfacing: full facial resurfacing with an ablative laser such as the Pearl laser should be considered in patients with sever sun damage who have a significant number of AKs and who have had multiple excisions for skin tumours.